 The consumption data of the electricity is registered from billing information received from the energy suppliers of the different locations and the consumption data of electricity supplied by the leasing companies.
 Renolit has specified the information for electricity on the location Flevolaan.
 This information is considered as sufficiently reliable.
 It should be noted that most of the energy is used in the production processes.
-The CO_2 emission for electricity is calculated with the conversion factor of grey electricity for this period.
+Since 2021 Pipelife purchased a new energy contract green power for all Pipelife companies.
+Further analysis showed that European wind energy had been purchased.
+Because additionality of green power by the supplier could not be demonstrated, unfortunately for first half of 2022 Pipelife can not calculate yet with green power according to the conditions of the CO2 performance ladder.
+The CO2 emission for electricity is calculated with the conversion factor of grey electricity for this period.
+Consultation is ongoing.

-SCOPE 3
+SCOPE 3: